NDNLink/NDNProtocolWallet/README.md

 > Why use Flutter to develop?

-The previous version tried to develop Polkawallet with React Native, we want to try different frameworks and explore different solutions.
+The previous version tried to develop NDNPotocolWallet with React Native, we want to try different frameworks and explore different solutions.
 Through exploration, we saw that the fluency of the Flutter version has greatly improved, which is a good attempt.

-> Can other teams make secondary development based on Polkawallet?
+> Can other teams make secondary development based on NDNPotocolWallet?

-Of course, we use a very loose Apache License 2.0, you can make free changes based on Polkawallet.
+Of course, we use a very loose Apache License 2.0, you can make free changes based on NDNPotocolWallet.
 We have contacted some projects to help them carry out secondary development.
-Such as datahighway.com
-There have the link of Github repository: https://github.com/polkawallet-io/polkawallet-flutter/tree/develop

-> How can Polkawallet maintain development?
+> How can NDNPotocolWallet maintain development?

 We got grants from Web3 Foundation, at the same time, we are helping Acala Network to develop convenient mobile interactions.
 In the future we want to actively join the ParaDAO that Acala Network is launching, this can be a way for many ecological projects to come together.
-Through ParaDAO, infrastructures such as Polkawallet and Parachain projects all have clear maintenance development plans.
+Through ParaDAO, infrastructures such as NDNPotocolWallet and Parachain projects all have clear maintenance development plans.

-### View more info of Polkawallet
+### View more info of NDNPotocolWallet
 `Website:` https://ndn.link

 ### Tipping address